PrefectHQ/prefect/docs/guides/cloud-run-push-work-pools.md

 ## Google Cloud Run Setup

-To get the credentials needed to push work to Cloud run, we'll need a GCP service account and an API Key.
+To push work to Cloud Run, a GCP service account and an API Key are required.

 Create a service account by navigating to the service accounts page and clicking Create.
 Name and describe your service account, and click continue to configure permissions.